 & Second Opinions

 Gum disease, also known as gingivitis and periodontitis, is one of the most common and destructive oral health conditions to affect the mouth.
 It’s ability to cause tooth and tissue loss is devastating and quick.
-When your oral health has been adversely affected due to neglect or a predisposition to bacterial buildup, we have a treatment option that offers far better results than traditional methods – laser periodontal therapy.
+When your oral health has been adversely affected due to neglect or a predisposition to bacterial buildup, we have a treatment option that offers far better results than traditional methods – laser gum surgery from our Trophy Club, TX dentist.
 Using this state-of-the-art technology, we can set in motion the most substantial recovery of this disease available today.

 Just as teeth are attacked by bacterial buildups, so are the mouth’s gums and soft tissues.
 When bad bacteria form a cavity in a tooth, there is a high likelihood that it is also affecting the gums and soft tissues of the mouth.
 When these bacteria start to affect the gums, it will cause a condition known as gingivitis, which is early-stage gum disease.
 Gingivitis doesn’t typically manifest itself with pain or discomfort, so it can be very hard to know when you are affected by it.
 Symptoms that are known to accompany gingivitis are: